 Explore the Old Town & the Narrow Streets

 A walk through the narrow streets is one of the best things to do in Sibenik.
-No wonder that many of the famous Game of Thrones scenes where filmed there.
+No wonder that many of the famous Game of Thrones scenes were filmed there.
 Just get lost and explore the most beautiful corners and squares of the city on your own.
 The old town is not overly large, and so you can hardly get lost.
-If you like, you can shop in the many small boutiques and treat yourself to a delicious Croatian coffee in one of the many beautiful coffee houses.
-As a small highlight you will discover the beautiful St. Mary in Cave– a small cave under the Lawrence Church & Monastery on the way up to the fortress St. Michael.
+If you like, you can go shopping in the many small boutiques and treat yourself to a delicious Croatian coffee in one of the many beautiful coffee houses.
+As a small highlight, you will discover the beautiful St. Mary in Cave, a small cave under the Lawrence Church & Monastery on the way up to the fortress St. Michael.
 Furthermore, there are many interesting galleries and museums in the old town, and even a small aquarium hides in one of the many side streets.

 Monastery of St. Lawrence & Garden

-Another must visit in Sibenik and a hidden gem is the beautiful garden of the Monastery of St. Lawrence.
-This Mediterranean oasis is tucked away in the middle of the old town, on the way to St. Michael’s Fortress, and is unique in its kind in Croatia.
-For over 100 years, this magical place was forgotten and was just reopened in 2007.
-A walk through the medieval gardens of about 600 square meters, you will discover a magnificent plant world, many medicinal plants and a beautiful fountain.
+One of the best things to do in Sibenik and also a real insider tip, is the enchanting garden of the monastery of St. Lawrence.
+This Mediterranean oasis of peace is somewhat hidden in the middle of the old town, on the way to St. Michael’s Fortress, and is unique in its kind in Croatia.
+For over 100 years, this magical place was forgotten and was reopened only in 2007.
+During a relaxing walk through the medieval gardens of about 600 square meters, you will discover a magnificent plant world, many medicinal plants, spice plants and a charming fountain.

 Tip: You should definitely visit the pretty café in the monastery garden.
-Here you can enjoy this wonderful atmosphere with coffee and cake while listening to soft music and enjoying the wonderful ambience.
+Here you can enjoy delicious coffee and cake while listening to soft music and enjoying the wonderful ambience.

-Another highlight and a real insider tip for Sibenik is the viewing platform situated on the western coast.
-It is located at the promenade next to the Banj city beach, about 800 meters from the old town and can be reached by walking along the promenade.
-From here you have almost magical views of the city.
-In addition, this spot is a popular meeting point to admire Sibenik at sunset and at night.
-Many make their best holiday pictures here.
+A real insider’s tip is a visit to the Sibenik viewing platform on the western coast.
+It is located right next to Banj town beach, about 800 meters from the old town and can be reached by walking along the promenade.
+From here you have an almost magical view of the city.
+In addition, this spot is a popular meeting place to admire Sibenik at sunset and at night.
+Many take their best vacation pictures here.

 Dalmatian Ethno Village

-A bit outside of Sibenik, at the Amadria Park (Hotel Solaris) is the Dalmatian Ethno Village.
-As a kind of open-air museum with restaurants, it shows a local’s life from more than 100 years ago.
-You walk through a seemingly traditional Croatian village and get an insight into the regional cuisine.
+Just outside Sibenik, in Amadria Park near the Solaris Hotel, is the Dalmatian Ethno Village.
+As a kind of open-air museum, it shows a life of the locals more than 100 years ago.
+You walk through what appears to be a traditional Croatian village and get a glimpse of the regional cuisine.
 Various Croatian specialties are prepared in each of the neat stone houses, which you can then enjoy on site.

-Tip: The entrance to the Ethno village is free, but the food prices are in the higher segment.
+Tip: The entrance to the ethno-village is free of charge, but the food prices are in the higher segment.
 In the high season, it is definitely worth booking in advance.

 St. Nicholas Fortress

-The St. Nicholas Fortress (Tvrđava sv.
-Nikola) is one of the 4 famous fortresses in Sibenik.
-But this one is located directly in the sea.
-Built in the 16th century at the entrance to the St. Anthony’s Canal, it served to defend the city from the seaside.
-Since 2017, St. Nicholas Fortress has been on the UNESCO World Heritage list.
-Although it is connected by a small foot path to the mainland you won`t get inside the fort.
-To visit the fortress from the inside, you have to go by boat from Sibenik.
+The St. Nicholas Fortress, also called Tvrđava sv.
+Nikola, is one of the 4 famous fortresses in Sibenik and is situated directly in the sea.
+Built in the 16th century at the entrance to St. Anthony’s Canal Sv.
+Ante, it served to defend the city from the seaside.
+Since 2017, the Sveti Nikola fortress has been on the UNESCO World Heritage List.
+Admittedly, it is connected to the mainland by a small path and thus can be reached on foot.
+However, to visit the fortress from the inside, you have to take a taxi boat from Sibenik.

 Canal Sveti Ante

-The town of Sibenik is situated in a sheltered bay and connected to the open sea by the picturesque and narrowly winding Canal Sv.
+The town of Sibenik is situated in a sheltered bay and connected to the open sea by the picturesque Canal Sv.
 Ante.
-An absolute must do is a visit to the nature reserve and to hike the trail along the canal.
-During a walk you can enjoy a magnificent view of the old town of Sibenik, the deep blue sea and the high cliffs of the nature park.
+An absolute must-do is a visit to the nature reserve and to hike the trail along the canal.
+During a walk, you can enjoy a magnificent view of the old town of Sibenik, the deep blue sea and the high cliffs of the nature park.
 If you stay in Sibenik, you should not miss this lovely tour.